Skip to Main Content

 • Accepted students should not enroll themselves in NEUROSC C177, as seats are held for those completing this capstone option.

-• Additionally, NEUROSC C177 cannot satisfy a major elective for DOPA-Team students, so they will need three (3) major electives aside from this.
+• Additionally, NEUROSC C177 cannot satisfy a major elective requirement for DOPA-Team students, so they will need need to complete 3 other major electives.

-• Applicants should plan for an alternative capstone option, since admission into this capstone is not guaranteed.
+• Applicants should plan for an alternative capstone option, since admission is not guaranteed.
 Please refer to the other capstone options as alternatives.

 How to Enroll in Neuroscience Research Contracts